History of LFL

 Having practiced as a state prosecutor and a criminal defense attorney for more than twelve years, Lucas Fleming is reminded daily of the growing epidemic of teens and young adults in the criminal justice system.
 When he began examining the problem further in search of a remedy, he found a direct correlation between illiteracy and crime.

 In light of these statistics, Fleming recognized that early intervention and support could prevent at-risk children from falling into the void of the juvenile system.
 As such, he sought a way for local legal professionals to assist children struggling to keep up with their grade’s reading level.
-The result was Lawyers for Literacy, a non-profit organization that enlists volunteers to work with third-grade children to prepare them for the reading portion of the FSAT by increasing their reading proficiency, speed, and comprehension.
-Since its inception in 2003, the Lawyers for Literacy reading program has expanded to as many as five schools in Pinellas and Hillsborough Counties, and it has been very well-received by students and their teachers.
+The result was Lawyers for Literacy, a non-profit organization that enlists volunteers to work with third-grade children to prepare them for the reading portion of the FSA state language arts/reading exam by increasing their reading proficiency, speed, and comprehension.
+Since its inception in 2003, the Lawyers for Literacy reading program has expanded to 18 schools in Pinellas and Hillsborough Counties, and it has been very well-received by students, teachers, and administrators.